-MSM combats inflammation by adding sulfur to your body, which helps to repair the rigid, fibrous tissue cells that are in your muscles.
-MSM also helps to restore the flexibility and permeability of the cell walls within your muscles, helping them to repair more easily.
-(20)
+MSM combats inflammation by adding sulfur to your body, which helps repair the rigid, fibrous tissue cells that are in your muscles.
+Research shows that MSM also helps to restore the flexibility and permeability of the cell walls within your muscles, helping them repair more easily.

 This enzyme found in pineapples is often used to treat inflammation in conditions like arthritis.
-Research shows that it can be used to relieve post-operative pain and swelling, joint pain and inflammation of the sinuses.
+Research suggests that it can be used to relieve post-operative pain and swelling, joint pain, and inflammation of the sinuses.

-Did you know that a magnesium deficiency can lead to health issues like hypertension and cardiovascular disease, kidney and liver damage, muscle cramps, depressed immune system and migraine headaches?
-(22)
+Did you know that research shows a magnesium deficiency can lead to health issues like hypertension and cardiovascular disease, kidney and liver damage, muscle cramps, depressed immune system, and migraine headaches?

 Taking magnesium supplements can support your blood pressure levels and prevent hypertension.
-According to the Journal of Clinical Hypertension, conditions of the heart such as coronary heart disease, ischemic stroke and cardiac arrhythmias can be prevented or treated with magnesium intake.
-(23)
+Research from the Journal of Clinical Hypertension shows that conditions of the heart, such as coronary heart disease, ischemic stroke and cardiac arrhythmias, can be prevented or treated with magnesium intake.

-- Aspirin is an ant-inflammatory drug that’s used to reduce pain and inflammation, relieve pain and reduce fever.
+- Aspirin is an ant-inflammatory drug that’s used to reduce pain, inflammation and fever.

 - Although daily aspirin use is recommended for adult men and women in the prevention of heart attack and stroke, it’s important to understand that taking aspirin doesn’t come without risks.
 The most dangerous aspirin side effects include kidney damage, liver damage, ulcers, hearing loss, hemorrhagic stroke and Reye’s syndrome.

-- Long-term aspirin use can be especially dangerous for people with the following health conditions: heart failure, liver or kidney disease, asthma, stomach ulcers, blood clotting disorders, uncontrolled blood pressure and diabetes.
+- Long-term aspirin use can be especially dangerous for people with the following health conditions: heart failure, liver or kidney disease, asthma, stomach ulcers, blood-clotting disorders, hypertension, and diabetes.

 Get FREE Access!